Incendo/cloud-docs/docs/core/index.md

 ##### Required

-You can create a required variable component either by using `CommandComponent.Builder.required()` or any of the many different overloaded `required` factory methods in `Command.Builder`.
+You can create a required variable component either by using `CommandComponent.Builder.#equired()` or any of the many different overloaded `required` factory methods in `Command.Builder`.

 ##### Optional

-You can create a required variable component either by using `CommandComponent.Builder.optional()` or any of the many different overloaded `optional` factory methods in `Command.Builder`.
+You can create a required variable component either by using `CommandComponent.Builder#optional()` or any of the many different overloaded `optional` factory methods in `Command.Builder`.

 When creating an optional variable component you may supply a default value.
 The default value will be used in the case